Robust Reasoning Benchmark: Appendix

 This introduces a critical trade-off.
 If a task is not decomposed enough, the model falls victim to the attention dilution and cognitive thrashing demonstrated in our benchmark.
 Conversely, if a task is decomposed too finely, the system will incur massive computational overhead from constantly explicitly summarizing state, calling boundary tools, and flushing context, which may disrupt the continuous latent representations necessary for deep reasoning.

 Furthermore, it remains unknown how this atomic reasoning capacity scales.
 It is entirely possible that the \textit{optimal chunk size} of a sub-task scales conditionally with parameter count or network depth.
-We argue that formally quantifying the maximum safe "cognitive load" of a single transformer forward-pass—and designing architectures that can dynamically determine their own optimal sub-task boundaries—represents an important frontier for the next generation of reasoning models.
+We argue that formally quantifying the maximum safe "cognitive load" of a single reasoning sub-task, together with designing architectures that can dynamically determine their own optimal sub-task boundaries, represents an important frontier for the next generation of reasoning models.

+While our work identifies structural fragility and attention dilution in the mathematical domain, further study is required to determine if these effects generalize to non-numeric reasoning tasks and to formally quantify the maximum safe 'cognitive load' of a single transformer forward pass.